sookinoby/generative-models/README.md

         model.save_params(rnn_save)
 ```

-A each epoch's begining, we initialise the hidden units to zero state.
-During training of each batch we detach hidden unit from computational graph as we dont want to back propogate gradient beyond the sequence lenght.
-We also scale the gradient by multiplying with sequence lenght and batch size
+A each epoch's beginning, we initialise the hidden units to zero state.
+While training each batch, we we detach the hidden unit from computational graph so that we don’t back propagate the gradient beyond the sequence length (15 in our case).
+If we dont detach the hidden state, the gradient is passed to the beginning of hidden state (t=0).
+We also scale the gradient by multiplying with sequence length and batch size to normalise it.
+L.backward backpropagates the loss to fine tune the weights.

 ### Text generation.

-After training for 200 epochs, We can generate random text.
-The following python code generates random text from the learnt model
+After training for 200 epochs, we can generate random text.
+The following python code generates random text.
+Here we initialize the hidden state and pass a initial input string.
+Then we recursively pass the generated output back into the model to make prediction.

 ```python
 # a nietzsche like text generator